 - Public health and safety is at the core of all we do.
 NEW Water takes seriously its responsibility to ensure protection of public health and safety for the families, business, and industries who rely on this nonstop service.
 While out of sight, and unfortunately “out of mind,” efforts by sanitary sewerage districts are a cornerstone of public health.

 - Environmental stewardship.
-We operate 24 hours a day, 365 days a year to meet discharge permits as set out by the Wisconsin Department of Natural Resources.
+We are committed to meeting regulatory requirements as set out by the Wisconsin Department of Natural Resources.
 For a more cost-effective approach for permit compliance, NEW Water is adopting Adaptive Management through its NEW Watershed Program, which will also achieve greater environmental gain for the community, for generations to come.
-NEW Water is proud to partner with U.S. Congressman Mike Gallagher’s “Save the Bay.”
-Watch Congressman Gallagher’s video featuring NEW Water here.
+Additionally, NEW Water pursues pollution prevention strategies to more cost-effectively, and sustainably, address source reduction of emerging contaminants such as PFAS.

 - Fiscal responsibility.
-NEW Water takes a proactive approach to stewardship of financial resources, including: implementing Lean Six Sigma for operational efficiencies and cost savings; achieving permit compliance at the lowest cost; ensuring continuous compliance with Government Accounting Standards; securing low-cost Clean Water Fund financing for infrastructure improvement projects; refinancing of bonds, saving ratepayers an annual $225,000; harnessing resource recovery, to produce electricity and save additional costs; securing grants for activities including education, outreach, research, monitoring, and watershed improvements.
+NEW Water takes a proactive approach to stewardship of financial resources, including: implementing Lean Six Sigma for operational efficiencies and cost savings; achieving permit compliance at the lowest cost; ensuring continuous compliance with Government Accounting Standards; securing low-cost Clean Water Fund financing for infrastructure improvement projects; refinancing of bonds; producing electricity through resource recovery to avoid significant energy costs; offsetting costs through grants for research, monitoring, and watershed improvements.

 - National Recognition for Operational Excellence.
-NEW Water is among a handful of utilities in the nation that has achieved 100% permit compliance for 17 consecutive years from the National Association of Clean Water Agencies.
-Projects such as Resource Recovery and Electrical Energy (R2E2) and the De Pere Facility electrical generation project are examples of infrastructure improvements driven by regulatory compliance, capacity needs, end of useful life criteria, and system reliability.
+NEW Water is among a handful of utilities in the U.S. to achieve 100% permit compliance for 20 consecutive years.
+Resource Recovery and Electrical Energy (R2E2) and the De Pere Facility electrical generation project are examples of recent improvements driven by regulatory compliance, capacity needs, end of useful life criteria, and system reliability.

 - Municipal customer rates from NEW Water do not subsidize industries and businesses.
-In addition to the municipal customers served by NEW Water, industries and businesses also contribute to the system.
+In addition to municipal customers, industries, and businesses also contribute to the system.
 NEW Water is proud to support economic development, as well as equitable distribution of cost, based on usage.
 Green Bay Packaging’s water re-use initiative is an example of sustainable support of economic development.

 - Planning for continuation of reliable service.
-NEW Water is actively planning for future needs through Capital Improvement Planning to address stricter environmental limits, aging infrastructure, and capacity concerns related to record rainfalls (which have caused up to three times the amount of water getting into the sanitary sewer system and coming to NEW Water to be cleaned).
-NEW Water will continue to actively partner with municipal customers to provide cost-effective and reliable services, while upholding our responsibilities for regulatory compliance.
+Capital Improvement Planning is underway to address stricter environmental limits, aging infrastructure, and capacity concerns related to record rainfalls (which have caused up to three times the amount of water getting into the sanitary sewer system and coming to NEW Water to be cleaned).
+NEW Water is actively partnering with municipal customers to provide cost-effective and reliable services, while upholding our responsibilities for regulatory compliance.